 Community leaders in Ida Grove are learning about their community’s need for housing while also learning new uses for platforms such as Adobe Connect, Mural virtual strategic planning software, Google Docs, Qualtrics surveys and, of course, Zoom.

-The RHRA is a data-driven, decision-making program in which participating communities learn where to find the information they need, how to interpret the data and how to incorporate the data into decisions.
-The program includes a self-study assessment tool that a community uses to find the various policies, ordinances, codes, programs, resources and rules that guide housing development in their community.
-After the community completes the tool, Iowa State provides an educational workshop exploring the results of the assessment and explaining various aspects of housing market development, giving examples of what other communities in Iowa have successfully used to address their own housing needs.
+The RHRA is a data-driven decision-making program where participating communities learn where to find the information they need, how to interpret the data, and how to incorporate the data into decisions.
+The program includes a self-study assessment tool that a community uses to find the various policies, ordinances, codes, programs, resources, and rules that guide housing development in their community.
+After completing the tool, ISU provides an educational workshop exploring the results of the assessment and explaining various aspects of housing market development, giving examples of what other communities in Iowa have successfully used to address their own housing needs.
 The next step is gathering community input on what types of housing, and at what price points, residents would like to see developed in their town.
 The program concludes with a co-created strategic plan identifying projects and resources that will help the town achieve its housing goals.

 IEDA has split the RHRA program into two pools of funding.
 Communities with a population under 10,000 and with a low- and moderate-income population of 50% or higher are qualified to participate using a Community Development Block Grant.
 Under this grant, the community pays $1,500 and the IDEA matches with $3,500 toward the $5,000 fee for the program.
 Communities with populations under 10,000 that do not meet the low-income eligibility threshold can apply through the Empower Rural Iowa office.
 The cost for the Empower Rural Iowa version is $5,000 from the participating community, but it is matched with $10,000 from Empower Rural Iowa, which the community can use on a housing-related project.
 Types of things for which the funds could be used might be obtaining a title opinion or survey for an infill housing lot, a feasibility study, hiring an architect to evaluate a possible adaptive reuse of an existing building, or a first-right-of-refusal to purchase land for development.